Economic participation

 Unemployment gap

-Tracking changes over time in unemployment rates of people with disability compared with people without disability will indicate whether access to employment is becoming more accessible for people with disability.
+Tracking changes over time in unemployment rates of people with disability compared with people without disability is one way to measure whether access to employment is becoming more accessible for people with disability.

-‘Unemployment’ refers to those who reported that they were not employed during the reference week and had actively looked for full- or part-time work at any time in the 4 weeks up to the end of the reference week and were available for work in the reference week (ABS 2019).
-‘Labour force’ includes people who are employed or unemployed (ABS 2022).
+‘Unemployment’ refers to those who reported that they were not employed during the reference week and had actively looked for full or part-time work at any time in the 4 weeks up to the end of the reference week and were available for work in the reference week (ABS 2019).
+‘Labour force’ includes people who are employed or unemployed (ABS 2023).

 The desired population outcome for this measure is to see a decrease in the unemployment gap between people with and without disability.